Best heart rate monitors of 2025: Never miss a beat, on and off the bike

 Reasons to avoid

-✅ You want to more than just data recording: The Epix not only has the ability to record loads of different activities and sports, it tracks day to day health too, features navigation and has a load of other connected features including phone notifications, contactless payments and spotify controls.
+✅ You want to do more than just data recording: The Forerunner series can record activities, track day-to-day health, alongside navigation and has a load of other connected features including phone notifications, contactless payments and Spotify controls.

 ✅ You want to track all your metrics: All your data is fed into the Garmin Connect app allowing you to easily track how your training and health in one place.

 ❌ You only need heart rate: This is a premium watch packed with features and all this tech demands a high price.
-For those looking for less features or just heart rate would be better of with a chest heart rate strap or a lower spec Garmin watch.
+For those looking for less features or just heart rate would be better with a chest heart rate strap or a lower-spec Garmin watch.

-❌ You want accurate heart rate data: Optical heart rate monitors require a close contact with the skin, requiring a tight fit from the watch.
+❌ You want the most accurate data: Optical heart rate monitors require close contact with the skin, requiring a tight fit from the watch.

-Ironically, I actually personally prefer the Apple Watch Ultra over the Garmin Epix ecosystem, and if like me you're not all that interested in checking your vertical oscillation when running, and (importantly) you own an iPhone, then the Apple range might be your pick too.
-However, the battery life on the Epix is... well... epic, at around two weeks between charge, while the Apple devices are a couple of days at most.
+Importantly, I personally prefer the Apple smartwatches over the Garmin ecosystem, and if like me you're not all that interested in checking your vertical oscillation when running, and (importantly) you own an iPhone, then the Apple range might be your pick too.
+However, the battery life on the Garmin watches far exceed Apple.
 The Garmin also works equally well no matter your choice of phone, while the Apple Watches are, naturally, slightly more integrated with iPhones.

 Regardless of your choice, the main thing they both offer is the ability and convenience to wear them 24-7.
-They'll give you a heads up if your heart rate starts beating an irregular rhythm, and they'll be ready to hand - almost literally - whenever you start your ride, run, swim or Extreme-Ironing session.
+They'll give you a heads-up if your heart rate starts beating an irregular rhythm, and they'll be on hand - almost literally - whenever you start your ride.

 How to choose a heart rate monitor